PryorET/LiesOfP-ItemIDList/README.md

 Hope it’s as useful to others as it’s been for me.
 Happy spawning! 🎮

 ### 📈Future Plans
-- I plan to complete - Missing Item names & DLC Quest Items
+- I plan to complete - DLC Key Items
 - I do not plan to complete - Collectibles
 - If you want to expand the list or spot any mistakes, contributions via Pull Requests will be much appreciated!
 Kindly [EMail me](mailto:pryor.e.t.x100@gmail.com) if you have any questions!